 · Chickens and Other Birds

+Do birds eat lanternflies?
 Chicken and birds, such as the gray catbirds, reportedly attack and eat spotted lanternflies.
 Researchers at Penn State’s College of Agricultural Sciences are now investigating whether native birds feed on the spotted lanternfly.
+There have been social media reports of birds such as woodpeckers and wrens at least attacking spotted lanternflies.

 · Stinging Insects